Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 ## 3. Uploading the software

-With the hardware ready, the UNOs need to be flashed with the appropriate code.
-Before this however, the RTC on the DLS needs to be set correctly.
+With the hardware ready, the UNOs need to be flashed with the appropriate firmware.
+However, before doing so the RTC on the DLS needs to be set correctly.
 This process is the same for the portable and stationary monitors.

 ### 3.1.
 Adjusting the RTC